 - Starting with Study-Adjust before you Plan-Do means that you won’t jump straight to solutions without knowing what the gap is first.
 This article and video explore that more deeply.

 - In this article, I dive deep into the idea of taking an intention pause and slowing down in the service of creating learning.

 - Take a look at this free webinar I led for 7 tips on how to effectively coach for problem-solving.

 - And for the problem-solving questions that I recommend, take a look at this article.

 Take the Break the Telling Habit workshop!

-And if you are looking to dive even more deeply into how to coach for problem solving, check out my Break the Telling Habit Workshop — facilitated by me, which explores how to tap into your team’s potential by using powerful questions to unlock innovation and amplify engagement.
+And, if you are looking to dive even more deeply into how to coach for problem-solving, check out my on-demand Break the Telling Habit Workshop — facilitated by me, which explores how to tap into your team’s potential by using powerful questions to unlock innovation and amplify engagement.